-Why it stands out: Before Midnight is the third film in a trilogy following this couple, and it addresses the more difficult aspects of relationships by putting Céline and Jesse in a hotel room at the end of the film to fight it all out.
+Why it stands out: Before Midnight is the third film in a trilogy following this couple.
+It addresses the more challenging aspects of relationships by putting Céline and Jesse in a hotel room at the film’s end to fight it all out.

 Related Articles: IMAGO THERAPY: What is Imago Therapy? (+ Detailed Guide)

-To maintain excitement, commitment, and connection in a healthy relationship, the effort is required.
-If you notice that couples are growing apart, it’s important to consider how you want to address the issue and how you can work together to build a richer, deeper, and more meaningful relationship.
+To maintain excitement, commitment, and connection in a healthy relationship, effort is required.
+If couples are growing apart, it’s essential to consider how you want to address the issue and how you can work together to build a more prosperous, deeper, and more meaningful relationship.

 Frequently Asked Questions